top of page

 Pre-invasion, many Turtle Island nations of so-called North and Central America recognized flexible identities with regards to gender and sexuality.
 This lecture details historical and contemporary stories and language used by several prominent tribes across what is now known as the United States, including Two Spirit, which participants will discover is not synonymous with LGBQ, trans, or a stand-in for any mainstream/Western concepts of gender/sexual identity - and that not every queer Native is Two Spirit!
 Participants of this training will learn about traditional Indigenous gender roles, the past and present responsibilities of Two Spirits, and how to create and strengthen inclusive service models when working with queer Native youth, their families, and communities.

-Indigenous womxn face extreme marginalization at the crossroads of several identities and social structures.
+Indigenous women, children, queer folks, and Two Spirits face extreme marginalization at the crossroads of several identities and social structures.
 The combination of identities and oppressions related to sex, gender, and race, among other identity/social aspects, are deeply tied to and intensified by the history and ongoing impact of settler colonialism.
-This takes shape in many dire and underreported ways: The U.S. murder rate for Indigenous womxn in some tribal communities is 10 times the national average; one in three Indigenous womxn will be sexually assaulted in their lifetime; and domestic violence rates are seven times higher for Indigenous womxn than womxn from other demographics.
+This takes shape in many dire and underreported ways: The U.S. murder rate for Indigenous women in some tribal communities is 10 times the national average; one in three Indigenous women will be sexually assaulted in their lifetime; and domestic violence rates are seven times higher for Indigenous women than women from other demographics.
 This presentation provides critical context to these and other violent realities from cultural, historical, systemic and gender-based viewpoints.
-Participants will come away with an understanding of the health inequities experienced by Indigenous womxn due to sexism and colonization, as well as strategies to demand and achieve justice for Indigenous womxn and their communities.
+Participants will come away with an understanding of the health inequities experienced by Indigenous relatives due to sexism and colonization, as well as strategies to demand and achieve justice for Indigenous kin and their communities.

 Indigenous Societies